-- Y = amount of height increase, in cm - a =Lognormal Diam Growth Increment at Diam 36, in mm/yr (a) parameter - b =Lognormal Diam Shape Parameter (b) parameter - c =Lognormal Diam Effect of Shade (c) parameter - GLI = global light index, as a percentage between 0 and 100, calculated by a light behavior - diam = diameter (diameter at 10 cm for seedlings and saplings, DBH for adults)
+- Y = amount of diameter increase, in mm, or the amount of height increase, in cm - a = Lognormal Diam Growth Increment at Diam 36, in mm/yr (a) parameter (for diameter growth) or the Lognormal Height Growth Increment at Diam 36, in cm/yr (a) parameter (for height growth) - b = Lognormal Diam Shape Parameter (b) parameter (for diameter growth) or the Lognormal Height Shape Parameter (b) parameter (for height growth) - c = Lognormal Diam Effect of Shade (c) parameter (for diameter growth) or the Lognormal Height Effect of Shade (c) parameter (for height growth) - GLI = global light index, as a percentage between 0 and 100, calculated by a light behavior - diam = diameter (diameter at 10 cm for seedlings and saplings, DBH for adults)

-Assume that the number of years per timestep is X. In order to find the total amount of diameter increase for a timestep, the lognormal growth equation is calculated X times, with the diameter incremented by the amount of diameter increase for the previous year.
+For diameter growth: Assume that the number of years per timestep is X. In order to find the total amount of diameter increase for a timestep, the lognormal growth equation is calculated X times, with the diameter incremented by the amount of diameter increase for the previous year.
 The total diameter increment is the sum of the X individual diameter increments.
-After applying the amount of diameter increase, tree height is allowed to update automatically according to the allometry equations.